-Beat the heat with the heat-and try my simple version of tteokbokki!!!!
-On the same note this heat wave is killing me, for real but I guess everybody have the same problem as me.
+Beat the heat with the heat and try my simple version of tteokbokki!!!!
+On the same note, this heat wave is killing me, for real, but I guess everybody has the same problem as me.
 I try to limit my outdoor activities as much as possible because I can’t stand even going to the pool with the kids, but I didn’t go that much anyways due to my busy schedule.
-I have been working like a bee the last 2-3 months, mostly blog related stuff but busy is good, right?!
+I was working like a bee the last 2-3 months, mostly blog related stuff but busy is good, right?!

 - 4 Cups Water

 - 5 Dry Anchovies if they are smaller, then add few more

 - 5 Dry Shrimps

 - 3 Tbs.
 Gochujang more or less depending on your heat preferences